guitarvydas/guitarvydas.github.io/_posts/2023-11-29-Software Simplicity.md

 		- eschew synchronous-only programming
 			- in many cases, you don't need synchronization, so, don't start out with a synchronous mindset
 		- build progressive type pipelines instead of strongly typed languages
-		- programs became non-simple when a whole program wasn't visible in one eye-full
+		- programs *became* non-simple when a whole program was no longer visible in one eye-full
 			- the notation was stretched to allow "bigger" programs, instead of snapping little bits together in small, understandable layers
 		- don't share memory by default
 			- optimize only if necessary
 		- optimization is the antithesis of scalability
 			- most existing programming languages - Haskell, Python, JavaScript, Rust, etc. - force programmers to deal with optimization too early (like, right off the bat)
-		- dynamic type checking is the default, use static type checking sparingly only when optimization is proven to be necessary (e.g. by profiling)
+		- dynamic type checking should be the default, use static type checking sparingly only when optimization is proven to be necessary (e.g. by profiling)
-		- prEMs ("computers") can do more than just automate mathematics
+		- prEMs ("computers" - programmable Electronic Machines) can do more than just act as automation of mathematics
 		- projects that use current-day programming languages are essentially doomed to abandonment or complexification
 			- every time you add a CALL to a subroutine, you are adding a hidden dependency, over time, this will result in complexity
 			- regardless if the CALL is made indirect via "dependency injection" techniques